Enoki Docs

 }

-return <button onClick={handleButtonClick}>Sign transaction</button>;
+return <button onClick={handleButtonClick}>Sign and execute transaction</button>;

 }